Complexity of Leading Digit Sequences: The complexity of : Main results

 We are now ready to state our main result, which completely describes the complexity function of $\Sab$, for any admissible pair $(a,b)$. \begin{thm}[Complexity of $\Sab$: Main Result] Let $(a,b)$ be an admissible pair and let $r$ and $s$ be defined by \eqref{eq:a=bkrs}.
 Then the complexity function $\pab(n)$ of $\Sab$ satisfies

 where

 \end{thm}

-In particular, this result shows that $\pab(n)$ is a \emph{linear} function for $n\ge1$, with $\cab$ and $\dab$ representing, respectively, the slope and intercept of this function.
+In particular, this result shows that $\pab(n)$ is an \emph{affine} function for $n\ge1$, with $\cab$ and $\dab$ representing, respectively, the slope and intercept of this function.
 Note that, by \eqref{eq:dab}, $\cab$ and $\dab$ are related by the constraint $\cab+\dab=b-1$.
 Thus, the complexity function $\pab(n)$ is completely determined by either of the quantities $\cab$ and $\dab$ and the base $b$.

 Table \ref{table:main-theorem-examples} gives a numerical illustration of the formulas of Theorem \ref{thm:main}, showing the complexity functions for the leading digit sequences $\Sab$ for $a=2,3,\dots,9$ and selected squarefree bases.
 In particular, the results for $b=10$ confirm the empirical observations made in Figure \ref{fig:complexityBase10}.